← Heimdall Docs

 Invites

-Heimdall does not send emails.
-It gives you the invite payload (including the link and token) and leaves delivery to you.
-This means you can send invites through email, Slack, SMS, or whatever channel your users prefer.
+Heimdall returns the invite code and leaves delivery to you.
+Send invites through email, Slack, SMS, or whatever channel your users prefer.
+The invitee must have a Heimdall account (signed up via the auth endpoints) before accepting the invite.

 Invite lifecycle

 • 1.
-Admin creates an invite with a target role and expiry
+An admin creates an invite with a target role and optional expiry

 • 3.
-You deliver the link to the invitee
+You deliver the code to the invitee

-• 4.
-Invitee calls the accept endpoint with the token

 • 5.
+The invitee calls the accept endpoint with the code

-Heimdall creates the user with the specified role
+• 6.
+Heimdall adds the user to the App with the specified role

 How it all fits together